GuangyuanHao/GuangyuanHao.github.io/_publications/2019-01-03-paper-title-number-1.md

 paperurl: 'https://www.ijcai.org/proceedings/2018/0306.pdf'
 citation: 'Guangyuan Hao, Hongxing Yu, Weishi Zheng, &quot;MIXGAN: Learning Concepts from Different Domains for Mixture Generation &quot; <i>IJCAI</i>, 2018.'
 ---
-This paper is about the number 1.
-The number 2 is left for future work.
+This paper aims to achieve a kind of mixture generation, i.e., generating images in a mixture domain containing the content of one domain and the style of another domain.
+A general method to mix kinds of entangled concepts from multiple domains for mixture generation is left for future work.

 [Download paper here](https://www.ijcai.org/proceedings/2018/0306.pdf)